Underwood-Inc/idling.app__UI/src/templates/index.md

 ---

 _Templates are continuously improved based on team feedback and best practices.
-Last updated: {{ site.time | date: "%B %d, %Y" }}_
+Last updated: January 28, 2025_